-This project is absolutely critical to the previously awarded Osage River bridge project that is just to the west of where this project will be installed.
-The overall goal for these two projects is to make the bridge a seamless entry into the Jefferson City area.
-The crossover will accomplish this by properly routing the traffic over the bridge so that it is on the proper track when it comes into the station, when freight trains approach in either direction and when the station is occupied by an existing Amtrak train and also ensure that the Amtrak coming from the east does not conflict with that train.
-The Osage River bridge completes the final mismatch in the number of tracks in that it will finally remove the bottleneck to Jefferson City by removing the single track only at the Osage River.
+area.
+The crossover will accomplish this by properly routing the traffic so that it is on the proper track when it comes into the station, when freight trains approach in either direction or when the station is occupied by an existing Amtrak train.
+This crossover will finally eliminate the bottleneck to Jefferson City by removing the only section in about 20 miles in either direction and because of the single eliminate the bottleneck to Jefferson City by removing the only section in about 20 miles in either direction and because of the single track only at the Osage River.
 However, it will be most useful only if this crossover is installed in order to get the traffic correctly on the right track.
 The Union Pacific has also agreed to work with MoDOT on the expeditious handling and agrees on the need to quickly move this crossover into production.
-This project is achievable on an effective economy of scale with the Osage River project in that if approved, quality for both projects and cost scales would improve.
+This project will also complement the other crossovers that are being applied for on this same subdivision at Webster and at Bonnots Mill.
+Having a new system of crossovers ensures that trains are properly sorted helps avoid problems when there are track out-of-service issues, and avoids problems of trains being on the wrong track when they arrive at each station.